Ask a doctor about a prescription for TRAMADOL RETARD COMBIX 150 mg PROLONGED-RELEASE TABLETS

 Use in children with respiratory problems

-It is recommended to avoid simultaneous treatment of Tramadol Retard Combix with monoamine oxidase inhibitors (MAOIs) (certain medications for the treatment of depression).
+Concomitant treatment with Tramadol Retard Combix and monoamine oxidase inhibitors (MAOIs) (medications for the treatment of depression) should be avoided.

 The analgesic effect of Tramadol Retard Combix, as well as its duration, may be reduced if you take medications that contain: